- 1. When should I renew my passport?

 However, passports that are not claimed one year after delivery to the Embassy are canceled and destroyed, which is a requirement of Philippine Passport law.

 If the passport is nearing expiration (less than six months validity) and the passport holder will soon return to the Philippines for good, there is no need to apply for a new passport or to extend the validity of the passport.

 Filipinos making one-way travel to the Philippines and whose passport is nearing expiry are allowed to purchase a direct airline trip to the Philippines and to enter the Philippines.

 Filipinos who have lost their passport and need to travel immediately to the Philippines can apply for a Travel Document at the Embassy.
 The Travel Document issued by the Embassy can be used only for direct one-way travel to the Philippines and not for travel to any other country.
-Filipino tourists in Singapore who have lost their passport can contact the Embassy
+Filipino tourists in Singapore who have lost their passport may contact the Embassy.

 Refer to the Embassy website’s information on the documentary requirements of the Report of Birth.